KallanX/Divoom-PC-Monitor-PowerShell/README.md

 ## Configuration

+- **DivoomPCMonitor.ps1**: Due to the use of the LibraHardwareMonitorLib.dll, the script requires the admin privileges to run.
 - **DivoomSetup.ps1**: This script creates a configuration file required by the main script.
 - **SetupTaskScheduler.ps1**: This script sets up a scheduled task to run the monitor automatically upon user login.
 Requires administrative privileges.